Wild Wild West (1999)

 The beautifully delicious Salma Hayek plays peek-a-boo with the audience as she disappears and then reappears periodically throughout the movie.
 She has no real purpose except for some T&A and a forced romantic love interest.
 After playing every possible Shakespearean character, Kenneth Branagh now focuses on being an evil Lt.
 Dan of the South.
 His villain is more kooky than dangerous and provides more unintentional laughs than thrills.

 This is an incredible lumbering mess that shows what can go wrong when children are not supervised while playing with daddy’s toys.
 May John Peters’ mechanical spider rot in hell!
 I want two hours of my life back!

 Nate’s Grade: D

-Posted on June 28, 1999, in 1999 Movies, Review Re-View and tagged bad movies, barry sonnenfeld, comedy, kenneth branagh, kevin kline, salma hayek, sci-fi, TV show, western, will smith.
+Posted on June 28, 1999, in 1999 Movies, Review Re-View and tagged barry sonnenfeld, comedy, kenneth branagh, kevin kline, salma hayek, sci-fi, TV show, western, will smith.
 Bookmark the permalink.
 Leave a comment.